Garage door stuck?

 Automatic Garage Solutions are a 100% Australian owned and operated company trusted by families all over Sydney.

 With a clear focus on customer service and reliability, we offer on the spot service, repair and installation of all major brands of garage door openers and remote controls.
+This includes B&D garage doors, Merlin garage doors and Steel-line garage doors.

 Get in touch with us today if you have any problems or questions regarding your automatic garage doors.